 The gender pay gap is such a problem, with massive companies refusing to address it when it is so wrong.
 In the recent Irish general election, it was really hard to stomach that women only gained 22.5% of the TD positions.
 Men have always dominated the political scene.
 It has taken hard work and determination from feminists across the country for women to be taken seriously in the political scene.
 There has been slow progress in women gaining seats at the political table and it is something that we all have to continue to push for.

 As a young woman, I can see that it will be challenging at times in my future.
 I know I will have to fight to be taken seriously in the different industries that I am involved in.
 I will always stand up for women getting equal opportunities while we don’t have them.
 Sadly, I don’t know any women in my life that hasn’t experienced some form of casual sexism or haven’t been discriminated against because of their gender, even just on the small scale.

 We need to have more conversations about equality

 I won’t stop addressing these issues, even if it makes others uncomfortable.
 It is very obvious that some people hate having these difficult discussions but we all have to push past that.
 If any conversation feels like you are being pushed out of your comfort zone and you don’t like that feeling, you should question why you feel that way.

-Calling our sexism in our lives
+Calling out sexism in our lives

-We need equal opportunities for women in today’s world and if there is anything within my power that I can do about it, then I will use that power.
+We need equal opportunities for women in today’s world.
+If there is anything within my power that I can do about it, then I will use that power.
 Even if all I can do is have conversations with someone that will listen about sexism, then so be it.
 If all I can do is call out small instances of sexism, I will do that.
 I will always be the one that won’t let small comments slide and I am happy about that.
 Everybody has a responsibility.